ayushblaze/Bootstrap3-DavidChu-s-Restaurant-Website/README.md

-Here's the link for the website I made: https://ayushblaze.github.io/RestaurantWebsite-Bootstrap-3-/ <br>
+Here's the link for the website I made: https://ayushblaze.github.io/Bootstrap3-DavidChu-s-Restaurant-Website/ <br>
 And here's the real one: https://www.davidchuschinabistro.com/<br>
-This isn't complete yet, I'll be adding JavaScript and alot of other things.
+This isn't complete yet, I'll be adding JavaScript and a lot of other things.